malkhodari/HyTwin_academic/README.md

 ## Usage instructions
 ```
 - Input dataset should be arranged to match the data provided in this example (demographics.csv and multimodality.csv)
-- Once loading the demographics.csv file, the tool will arrange the multimodality.csv based on Patient ID (row-wise)
+- Once loading the demographics.csv file, the tool will arrange the multimodality.csv based on Patient IDs (row-wise)
+- Ensure the inclusion of at least the UK Biobank variable id, _i.e._, 12338, in the name of each variable
+- Variable names will be edited automatically to match with the built-in names within the tool, _i.e._, X12338_2_0
-- The tool checks for missing variables in the dataset (please make sure to have all variables available)
+- The tool checks for missing variables in the dataset (please make sure to have all variables available!)
-- Missing values will be imputed automatically using the big data (UKBiobank) at te back-end of the tool
+- Missing values will be imputed automatically using the big data (UKBiobank) at the back-end of the tool
 - Run the trajectory inference to estimate HyperScores and predict the proper trajectory for each patient
 - The overall analysis of the input dataset will be visualized on the right panel
 - The user has the option to visualize the analysis for each patient separately as well